 - 1. The Prime Minister and any other member of the Council of Ministers must answer interpellances and questions of the deputies within three weeks. - 2.
-A member of the Council of Ministers has the right to take part in meetings of the Assembly or of its committees; he is given the floor whenever he requests it. - 3.
-The heads of state institutions, at the request of the parliamentary committees, give explanations and information about specific issues of their activity to the extent that the law permits.
+A member of the Council of Ministers has the right to take part in meetings of the Assembly or of its committees; he is given the floor whenever he requests it. - The heads of state institutions, at the request of the parliamentary committees, give explanations and information about specific issues of their activity to the extent that the law permits.

-CHAPTER IV--THE LEGISLATIVE PROCESS
+CHAPTER IV: THE LEGISLATIVE PROCESS

-- 1. The Council of Ministers, every deputy and 20,000 electors each have the right to propose laws. - 2.
-There are approved by three-fifths of all members of the Assembly: - a. the laws for the organization and operation of the institutions contemplated by the Constitution; - b. the law on citizenship; - c. the law on general and local elections; - ç. the law on referenda;d. the codes;
+- 1. The Council of Ministers, every deputy and 20,000 electors each have the right to propose laws.

+- 2. There are approved by three-fifths of all members of the Assembly:

+- a. the laws for the organization and operation of the institutions contemplated by the Constitution;

+- b. the law on citizenship;

+- c. the law on general and local elections;

+- d. the law on referenda;

+- e. the codes:

+- f. the law on the state of emergency;